panos--/terraform-aws-chatbot-slack/README.md

 [AWS Chatbot](https://docs.aws.amazon.com/chatbot/index.html).

-This module creates a Slack channel configuration in AWS Chatbot, an SNS topic which Chatbot is subsribed to as well as IAM permissions required for supported services to publish to the SNS topic.
+This module creates a Slack channel configuration in AWS Chatbot, an SNS topic which Chatbot is subscribed to as well as IAM permissions required for supported services to publish to the SNS topic.

 See [Using AWS Chatbot with other AWS services](https://docs.aws.amazon.com/chatbot/latest/adminguide/related-services.html)